earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 ![Buttons added]({{site.images}}{{page.slug}}/kI2Zchu.png)

-However, if you try to click any of your new buttons, you’re going to get an error like so:
+However, if you try to click any of your new buttons, you're going to get an error like so:

 ```
 {% raw %}